Yarin18/ede-project/README.md

 This endpoint allows you to delete a meal by passing in a meal id as a path variable.
 ![MealDelete](images/meals_delete.JPG)

-To verify that this has worked, I will be calling the endpoint (http://localhost:8084/meals) again, to return all meals.
+To verify that this has worked, I will be calling the endpoint (GET - http://localhost:8084/meals) again, to return all meals.
 ![MealGetAllProof](images/meals_getall_proof.JPG)
 As you see, now it returns an empty list.